 - Programmable prescaler: f{CPU} divided by 2, 4 or 8.

 - Overflow status flag and maskable interrupt

 - External clock input (must be at least 4 times slower than the CPU clock speed) with the choice of active edge

-- Output compare functions with
+- Output compare functions with:

 - 2 dedicated 16-bit registers

 - 2 dedicated programmable signals

 - 2 dedicated status flags

 - 1 dedicated maskable interrupt

-- Input capture functions with
+- Input capture functions with:

 - 2 dedicated 16-bit registers

 - 2 dedicated active edge selection signals

 - 2 dedicated status flags

 - 1 dedicated maskable interrupt

-- Pulse width modulation mode (PWM)
+- Pulse Width Modulation mode (PWM)

-- One pulse mode
+- One Pulse mode

-- 5 alternate functions on I/O ports
+- 5 alternate functions on I/O ports (ICAP1, ICAP2, OCMP1, OCMP2, EXTCLK)

-The Block Diagram is shown in Figure 22.
+The Block Diagram is shown in Figure 21.

-Note: Some external pins are not available on all devices.
+Note: Some timer pins may not be available (not bonded) in some ST7 devices.
 Refer to the device pin out description.

-When reading an input signal which is not available on an external pin, the value will always be '1'.
+When reading an input signal on a non-bonded pin, the value will always be '1'.

-4.3.3.1 Counter
+5.3.3.1 Counter

-The principal block of the Programmable Timer is a 16-bit free running increasing counter and its associated 16-bit registers:
+The main block of the Programmable Timer is a 16-bit free running upcounter and its associated 16-bit registers.
+The 16-bit registers are made up of two 8-bit registers called high & low.